trevor-makes/avr-eeprom-programmer/README.md

 >import
 ```

-All input following the command will be parsed as Intel HEX and written to the EEPROM.
+All input following the command will be parsed as Intel HEX and written to the EEPROM in paged write mode.

 ```
 >verify